Get Confidential Help 24/7

 - More than half of our past clients said they were “very happy” with their quality of life.

 - 67 percent of clients said they met with a therapist after their discharge, and just under half of our clients said they were continuing to meet with a therapist one year later.
 (Ongoing maintenance therapy is one measure of progress in recovery.)

-For a majority of the clients who finish our programs, then, life after treatment looks a whole lot brighter than it did before entering our programs.
+For a majority of the clients who finish our programs, then, life after addiction treatment looks a whole lot brighter than it did before entering one of our rehabilitation programs.
 With our help in the form of referrals to trusted sober living environments (SLEs) and resume building and vocational coaching—integrated components of our Intensive Outpatient Program—many of our clients are able to immediately transition into SLEs, jobs and/or schools upon completion of our programs.
 Many of our clients also choose to stay in a program of continuing care that allows them to receive ongoing maintenance therapy and other aftercare services, as helpful relapse prevention and preventative mental healthcare.

 What Are the Challenges of Inpatient Drug Rehab?

 Anything worth doing or achieving in this life will come with challenges— inpatient drug rehab included.
 Challenges that can present themselves during the treatment process may include: costs of treatment, finding a good treatment facility, spending a prolonged period of time away from home and loved ones, the temptation to quit treatment early and against medical advice, and transitioning back into the community after rehab.
 At Beach House Center for Recovery, we understand that such challenges are par for the course, and we work with clients and families to make them scalable.